 First, we give a more general definition of the price process than the one given in Definition~\ref{Def : price process}.
 Some preliminary results, which will be frequently used in the proofs in the following subsections, are then presented.

 \begin{defn} [Price process] A $\U$-valued process $S$ is called a \textit{price process}, if it is a piecewise RCLL semimartingale with a reset sequence $(\tau_k)_{k \ge 0}$. \end{defn}

-In what follows, we shall only consider investment strategies as means of investment and do not discuss rather a multiplicative concept of corresponding portfolios of \eqref{def : corresponding pi dissection}.
-More precisely, the corresponding wealth process $X_\pi$ in \eqref{eq : corresponding wealth of portfolio} of an investment strategy $\vartheta$ is a strictly positive process as a stochastic exponential, and $\vartheta$ has to be strictly admissible in order to define the portfolio $\pi$.
-However, since the concept of portfolio is no longer needed in this section, we can allow the wealth process $X(\cdot;x, \vartheta)$ of an investment strategy $\vartheta$ to hit zero at some time.
+In Section \ref{sec : continuous price}, we considered a concept of investment strategy $\vartheta$ and its corresponding portfolio $\pi$ such that they are connected via the equations \eqref{def : corresponding pi dissection} and \eqref{def : corresponding vartheta dissection}.
+Their wealth process $X_\pi(\cdot) \equiv X(\cdot;1, \vartheta)$ in \eqref{eq : corresponding wealth of portfolio} is a strictly positive process as a stochastic exponential and $\vartheta$ has to be strictly admissible in order to define the portfolio $\pi$.
+However, since the concept of the portfolio is no longer needed in this section, we can allow the wealth process $X(\cdot;x, \vartheta)$ of an investment strategy $\vartheta$ to hit zero at some time.
 From this perspective, we do not assume strict positivity, or even nonnegativity, of the price process $S$ in Definition~\ref{Def : price process RCLL}.
 Since we shall only consider admissible investment strategies as in the following definition, only the nonnegative condition on the wealth process is important, not on the price process.
 We refer to \cite[Section~4.8]{KK} for a more detailed remark regarding the positivity condition of the price process.

 \begin{defn} [Investment strategy] For a given price process $S$ of Definition~\ref{Def : price process RCLL}, an investment strategy and its wealth process are defined as in Definition~\ref{Def: investment strategy}.
 The collection of all wealth processes of admissible investment strategies $\vartheta$ with initial capital $x > 0$ is denoted by